Developer-first economics

 • Viral acquisition (referrals, invites, social sharing, creator-driven traffic)

-• In-game conversion (converting guests to registered users)
+• In-app conversion (converting guests to registered users)

-Any user who signs up through URL parameters that can be attributed back to your specific game is considered acquired by your studio.
+Any user who signs up through URL parameters that can be attributed back to your specific apps is considered acquired by you.
 URL parameters include UTM parameters (typically set by your marketing tools or ad platforms) and entryPayload parameters, which can be accessed via the Jest SDK.

 We use URL parameters captured at the moment of customer registration.